 It’s a toolkit where skills like flexibility, fast thinking, finding alternatives, being okay with not knowing everything and daring to experiment are crucial.
 Most people feel overwhelmed by this continuous wave of change and try to resist it by sticking to their fixed thinking patterns.
 But this is only going to go one way.
 You guessed it, the same results.

 So here are 4 ways you can break out of fixed thinking patterns and start to build your survival toolkit to thrive in the new (more creative) world of work.
-(To hear more about these ideas, join me at Mainstream Conference 2017 where I’ll help you to dream big and break out of the box of fixed thinking patterns).

 1. Be a Strategic Leader